derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-19/05/2023 16:15:29 : 3 Database Admins walked into a NoSQL bar.
+20/05/2023 16:14:09 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What do you get when you cross a cat and a dog?
-Cat dog sin theta.
+What is Benoit B. Mandelbrot's middle name?
+Benoit B. Mandelbrot.
 <!-- replace-with-joke ends -->